How to clean bathroom tiles with baking soda, vinegar, lemon and more

 There's a method to cleaning tiles effectively, whatever tile cleaning product you're using.

-If you're cleaning bathroom tiles, it's always good practice to run a hot shower for a few minutes before you start cleaning to open up the pores of materials like ceramic tiles.
+If you're cleaning in a bathroom, run a hot shower for a few minutes before you start cleaning to open up the pores of materials like ceramic tiles.
 That way, you can reach more of the dirt and get a cleaner finish.

-Clean grouting before you clean tiles.
+Learn how to clean grout before you delve into cleaning tiles.
 The dirt from the grouting will probably get onto the tiles, so you can wipe it all clean afterwards.

 If you're using a heavier chemical cleaner, always open the windows to minimise fumes, and take care over what products you're using together.